Your Cart

 Cover this mixture and let stand for 2 days.

 Then set in a cool place in a cask of natural materials.
-I use a crock that one would use for making sauerkraut.
+I use a fermentation crock for this process.

 After 2 months the remedy is ready for bottling.
 Put it in bottles and if carbonation is desired set these closed bottles on top of your water heater, refrigerator, or the like for some warming.
 This process takes up to 3 or 4 days.